University of Minnesota fraternities and sororities: Sports

 It was a point of pride for fraternities to feature those "big men on campus" in their recruitment materials, Letterman for their respective athletic teams.

 Several sports were popularized through early fraternity support.
-Whereas football, basketball, and track were named early varsity sports with the more robust funding that name implies, others, like tennis, wrestling and gymnastics were tagged as "minor sports."
+Whereas football, basketball, and track were named early varsity sports with the more robust funding that the name implies, others, like tennis, wrestling, and gymnastics, were tagged as "minor sports."
 Hockey fit into a middle ground.
 The sport was played throughout the region as a club sport in the 1900s and 1910s, with ad-hoc teams named to represent the university on outdoor rinks as early as 1903 and again in 1910.
 Rivals included the University of Chicago and the University of Wisconsin.
 Interest steadily grew, along with inklings of future conference play.
-By 1920 some twenty teams fielded by the fraternities vied in what Gopher editorials deemed the "fierce competition for the league championship."
-The stars of this fraternity league, including Phi Sigma Kappa's Merle DeForrest, Paul Swanson and Frank Pond, and Delta Tau Delta's Chester Bros were named to a team to represent the university.
+By 1920, some twenty teams fielded by the fraternities vied in what Gopher editorials deemed the "fierce competition for the league championship."
+The stars of this fraternity league, including Phi Sigma Kappa's Merle DeForrest, Paul Swanson, and Frank Pond, and Delta Tau Delta's Chester Bros, were named to a team to represent the university.
 That year, DeForrest organized a petition drive that resulted in permanent funding by the Regents, awarding the hockey team its long-sought varsity status.
-Soon after, former captain, Frank Pond was named as Varsity Hockey's third Head Coach (1930–35).
+Soon after, former captain Frank Pond was named as Varsity Hockey's third Head Coach (1930–35).
 Today, the team's Rookie of the Year award is named after Pond.

 The first-ever Crew Racing competition was organized on May 13, 1926, by another Phi Sigma Kappa athlete, Owen "Sox" Whiteside '29, who had won an international juniors championship in the Northwest International Regatta the year prior.
 It appeared obvious to Minnesota Daily and Gopher yearbook writers that proximity to a mild stretch of the Mississippi River made it natural that the university should have a premier Crew team.
 The first-ever rowing competition at Minnesota was held that year, pitting honors societies the Iron Wedge and the Grey Friars against each other with borrowed 4-man shells in an attempt to jump-start the sport.
 Several races followed over the next decade, but the downturn of the Great Depression cooled interest and funding, which only returned to its previous level after WWII with the establishment of a men's rowing club team in 1957, and a women's varsity team in 2000.

-Athletes continued to wear fraternity letters well into the 1980s until risk-averse coaches began to limit such fraternity participation within the major sports.
-Greeks still may be found among non-revenue teams, as club sports participants and within intramurals.
+Athletes continued to wear fraternity letters well into the 1980s until risk-averse coaches began to limit such fraternity participation within major sports.
+Greeks may still be found among non-revenue teams, as club sports participants, and within intramurals.